Reconstructing PTA measurements via early seeding of supermassive black holes

-In addition, previous studies suggest that SMBH binaries with total mass $\gtrsim 10^9 M_\odot$ could be the dominant contributor to the observed PTA signal \citep{NANOGrav:2023gor, EPTA, Ellis:2023owy}.
-Given their masses, these SMBHs are likelier to have assembled earlier than the less massive ones, and could be the descendants of first assembled SMBHs akin to those seen by the {James Webb Space Telescope} (JWST) and the Chandra Observatory \citep{maiolino2024smallvigorousblackhole, Bogdan:2024, kovacs2024candidatesupermassiveblackhole}.
-To quantify their contribution to the PTA signal, here we developed a formalism using which we calculate the SGWB resulting from the inspiral and merger of the descendants of these early seeded SMBHs, given their seed number density at some higher redshift.
-This enables us to estimate the abundance of such massive seeds that could make them a dominant contributor to the PTA signal.
-As an application, in addition to the earlier discussed DCBH scenario, we explore an alternative mechanism of efficient early SMBH seeding, namely via the collapse of supermassive dark stars (SMDSs).
+SMBH binaries with total mass \(\gtrsim 10^9\,M_\odot\) may dominate the observed PTA signal~\citep{NANOGrav:2023gor, EPTA, Ellis:2023owy}.
+Given their large masses, such systems likely assembled earlier than lower-mass counterparts and may descend from the earliest SMBHs observed by JWST and Chandra~\citep{maiolino2024smallvigorousblackhole, Bogdan:2024, kovacs2024candidatesupermassiveblackhole}.
+To quantify their contribution, we develop a formalism for the SGWB produced by inspirals and mergers of descendants of these early SMBHs, given their seed number density at high redshift, enabling estimates of the seed abundance required for dominance in the PTA signal.
+We apply this framework to two leading seeding scenarios: DCBHs and SMBHs formed from collapsed supermassive dark stars (SMDSs).